Funding your Education Abroad Program

 - If your are eligible to receive aid, your aid will disburse through your home institution and not through FIU

-Scholarships are a great way to help fund a study abroad program What’s important is that you apply early so that you don’t miss any important deadlines.
-Most scholarships don’t require you to be accepted or have even applied to a program before submitting a scholarship application, so you can start applying as soon as you’ve made the decision to study abroad.
-Also, don’t keep all of your eggs in one basket – apply for as many scholarships as you can!
-Keep in mind that a scholarship doesn’t have to be specifically for study abroad in order to be applied to your program, so keep an eye out for general scholarships too.
+Scholarships are a great way to help fund a study abroad program.
+It is very important that you begin research and apply early, as deadlines vary and often occur months before the intended study abroad term.
+Most scholarships don’t require you to have been accepted or to even have applied to a program before submitting an application, so you can start applying as soon as you’ve made the decision to study abroad.
+Apply for as many scholarships as you can and keep in mind that a scholarship doesn’t have to be specifically for study abroad in order to be applied to your program, so keep an eye out for general scholarships too.
+For a quick description and deadline information click HERE

 Gilman Scholarships for Study Abroad